 The units are expected to begin trading on or promptly after the date of this prospectus.
 The Class A ordinary shares and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Morgan Stanley & Co.
 LLC, J.P.
 Morgan Securities LLC and Oppenheimer & Co.
 Inc. inform us of their decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
 We will file the Current Report on Form 8-K promptly after the closing of this offering.
-If the over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the over-allotment option.
+If the overallotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the overallotment option.

 The units will automatically separate into their component parts and will not be traded after completion of our initial business combination.
-No trading of the units or the underlying Class A ordinary shares and warrants would be permitted until the completion of a business combination.
-During this period, the securities would be held in the escrow or trust account.